mysandesh/webdev-corporate-tailwind/README.md

 npm run watch
 ```

-To build once run...
+To build once run:

 ```
 npm run build
 ```

-You can edit the scripts in package.json and the tailwind.config.js file to change input/output locations
+You can edit the scripts in package.json and the tailwind.config.js file to change input/output locations.